IntrepidPursuits/sherpa/ios/ios_testing_references.md

 Unit testing is a software development process in which the smallest testable parts of an application, called units, are individually and independently scrutinized for proper operation.
 In terms of iOS development, the unit may be as small as testing the public API on a given object.

+In order for unit tests to be useful, they must:
+* Run Often - tests need to be run often so that they catch bugs as they are introduced
+* Run Quickly - tests need to run quickly so that they can actually be run often without slowing development
+* Run Reliably - tests should only fail if there is a bug in the system under test
+* Be Readable - failing tests that are difficult to read will be even harder to fix

 ### Integration Tests

 Integration testing is the phase in software testing in which individual software modules are combined and tested as a group.
 This could include testing the integration of a networking layer with an active web API.
 The iOS team is not currently focused on implementing integration tests.